 Special committees of the Board may be established and appointed by the President for specific assignments.
 All special committees shall report their findings and recommendations to the Board.
 All special committees shall dissolve upon the completion of their stated assignment or by act of the Board.

 Section 2.
 Advisory Committees.
-Advisory committees may be created by the Board for special purposes to include, but not be limited to, federal and state-mandated committees.
+Advisory committees may be created by the Board for special purposes, including federal and state-mandated committees.
 An advisory committee shall be composed of persons who represent the views and interests of the general public and who are known to be qualified to perform their duties.
 Personnel of the Department of Education may be appointed to the committee, as members or as consultants.
 Unless otherwise prescribed by state or federal law or regulations, all appointments to an advisory committee shall be made by the Board upon the recommendations of the Superintendent of Public Instruction.

 Each committee shall be instructed as follows: